 - Information Security Incident Management

 ISC2 and ISACA work towards encouraging certified professionals to grow in their respective fields.
-This has necessitated every professional owning the credential to contribute to the field and earn credits.
+This has necessitated every professional to own the credential to contribute to the field and earn credits.
 The credits earned help in maintaining the certification.

-CISSP Certification requires professionals to earn 120 credits over a period of 3 years.
-Each year professional has to earn a minimum of 40 credits in the education category, unique work experience, professional development, and contributions to the profession.
+CISSP Certification requires professionals to earn 120 credits over 3 years.
+Each year professional has to earn at least 40 credits in the education category, unique work experience, professional development, and contributions to the profession.

-CISM Certification also requires professionals to earn 120 credits within a span of 3 years.
+CISM Certification also requires professionals to earn 120 credits within 3 years.
 However, the minimum number of credits to be earned by professionals is set at 20.
-Professionals are required to indulge in technical and managerial training activities to earn the credits.
+Professionals must indulge in technical and managerial training activities to earn the credits.

-Individuals pursuing the CISSP Certification need to incur an exam fee of $749, a CISSP Certification Training fee, and an annual maintenance fee of $125.
+Individuals pursuing the CISSP Certification must incur an exam fee of $749, a CISSP Certification Training fee, and an annual maintenance fee of $125.

-An aspirant of CISM Certification will incur an exam fee of $575 as an ISACA member and $760 as a non-member along with CISM Training fee.
+An aspirant of CISM Certification will incur an exam fee of $575 as an ISACA member and $760 as a non-member, along with a CISM Training fee.
 The annual membership fee is fixed at $135.
-Furthermore, members of ISACA incur $45 as annual maintenance fee.
+Furthermore, members of ISACA incur $45 as an annual maintenance fee.
 Non-members are required to pay $85 as an annual maintenance fee.

-Looking at these differences it is evident that CISSP and CISM Certifications don’t compete with each other.
-Each certification focuses on a unique set of elements that aspirants need to master to accelerate their career growth.
+Looking at these differences, it is evident that CISSP and CISM Certifications don’t compete.
+Each certification focuses on a unique set of elements that aspirants must master to accelerate their career growth.
 Pursuing either of the certifications is one of the crucial steps to take up.
 As a result, aspirants need to determine which certification fascinates them more.
-On selecting the CISM or CISSP Certification, professionals need to showcase dedication and commitment towards the relevant field for life.
+On selecting the CISM or CISSP Certification, professionals must showcase dedication and commitment toward the relevant field for life.
 Individuals who are interested in obtaining CISM or CISSP Certification can enroll in CISM or CISSP Certification Training.
 Training helps candidates to gain knowledge in respective domains and pass the exam on the first attempt.